trisulnsm/dinodoc/trisuldocs/docs/ug/ui/charts.md

 ### Retro Charts

-Retro Charts in Trisul retrieves graphical representation of past historical analysis data, that enables you to selectively retrieve and visualize historical network traffic patterns and trends within a specified temporal range.
+*Retro Charts* in Trisul retrieves graphical representation of past historical analysis data, that enables you to selectively retrieve and visualize historical network traffic patterns and trends within a specified temporal range.

-1) Click on any of the module toolbar and click *View historical* to view the retro chart of that particular module
+1) Click on any of the *ellipsis menu* and click *View historical* to view the retro chart of that particular module

 ![](images/retrochart2.png)